 This column was dark and using flash was not an option as it would have left harsh shadows and retaining natural colors would have been tricky.
 You can see there is an external flash lying in the center but the results were not good.
 It’s always learning by experimenting in photography.
 I took a handheld burst of 3 shots at underexposed, normal and overexposed.
 I later used simple HDR processing software like Photomatix pro and it automatically did the job for me by bringing fine details.
 Also I asked my friend to stand in frame to create a ‘subject of interest’.
 Luckily the shadow was straight and complemented the mood of photograph.

-The sunset over the trees and the Swarna river looks magnificent on a clear day.
+The sunset over the trees and the Swarna river looks magnificent on a clear day from the Railway Bridge Manipal.
 Pay attention to details, sometimes smallest elements in the photograph are the most emphatic ones.
 The birds here are one such example.
 There is a simple trick for getting beautiful blue or sunset colors in the sky.
 The modern digital sensors absorb the blue color spectrum of light at the slowest rate.
 That means you need to slow down your shutter speed to let enough of blue spectrum exposed on the sensor (like 1/80 sec).
 You can stop down the aperture accordingly to avoid overexposed image.
 Stopping down the aperture will also help in increasing sharpness of the image.

-To reach railway bridge, take the Perampalli road that goes straight down from China Valley Restaurant, when you find an over-bridge above the railway track take the immediate right after crossing it.
+To reach railway bridge Manipal, take the Perampalli road that goes straight down from China Valley Restaurant, when you find an over-bridge above the railway track take the immediate right after crossing it.
 It will shortly bifurcate into two.
 Again take right one and keep going until you reach bridge.

 Return before it gets dark for safety reasons.
 Keep your friends informed about your location.